eye1985/react-redux-hackernews/README.md

 #react-redux-hackernews

-A hacker-news webapp with an option to refresh every 30 second.
+A hacker-news webapp with an option to refresh every 30 second. <br />
 The main purpose for this app is to get familiar with React/Redux.

 ##Build with